 Bingwa Deposit

-The Bingwa Prospect is located adjacent to a sheared contact with a granitic intrusive and is approximately 4km east of the Buckreef deposit Gold mineralization has been identified in a drilling program over a strike length of 350m and up to 100m below surface, with the main zone of mineralization occurring over a strike length of 150m.
+The Bingwa Deposit is located at the northern margin of the RGB, adjacent to a sheared contact with a granitic intrusive and is ~4 km east of the Buckreef Deposit.
+Gold mineralization has been identified in a drilling program over a strike length of 350 m and up to 100 m below surface.
 Gold mineralization at Bingwa is associated with quartz veining in strongly foliated and altered greenstone in a shear zone adjacent to the granitoid contact.
 The shear zone strikes northeast and dips steeply to the northwest.
-The main zone of mineralization is associated with the junction of a northwest striking, shallowly north dipping fault and the northeast striking shear zone.
+The main zone of mineralization is associated with the junction of a northwest-striking, shallowly north-dipping fault and the northeast-striking shear zone.

 Eastern Porphyry Deposit